 The clean lines of mid-century Furniture pieces is one reason people can’t get enough of them.
 The popularity is enduring and I absolutely love them.
 They are stunning and look amazing in any room.
-This piece by @perfectlyimperfectfurniture restoration in MudPaint’s Just Black is impressive and .
-She did an amazing MudPaint Just Black makeover and it sold quickly.
+This piece by @perfectlyimperfectfurniture restoration in MudPaint’s Just Black is impressive and it sold quickly.
 If you flip furniture and have a chance at mid century pieces, they are top sellers and are great to transform since you don’t have to paint the entire piece.
 You want to leave some of the natural wood exposed if possible.
 Making over a mid century piece is easy to do with an excellent coverage, smooth finish paint like MudPaint.
-Follow these tips:
+MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat.

 First, If you are lucky enough to find mid century pieces with intricate wood inlays or the wood salvageable, leave the wood parts unpainted.
 You will end up with a stunning piece and still maintain the style.